By Roy Burner - Minister of the Gospel

 We are seeing the characteristics of the last days spoken of by apostle Paul: Men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, despisers of those that are good; lovers of pleasures more than lovers of God; having a form of godliness but denying the power thereof, of such turn away (2 Timothy 3:1-5).

 The clutter of life; if allowed to manifest itself, will give way to these ungodly characteristics that Paul spelled out.
-Such will not happen if one stays tuned into "What Thus saith the Lord" by men of God who proclaim the Unadulterated (or pure) Word of God, under the anointing of God's Spirit.
+Such will not happen if one stays tuned into "What Thus saith the Lord" by the men of God who proclaim the Unadulterated (or pure) Word of God, under the anointing of God's Spirit.

 The apostle Paul informed Timothy, a young evangelist, that a time will come when they will not endure sound doctrine; but after their own lusts shall heap to themselves teachers having itching ears; and shall turn away their ears from the truth.
 But watch in all things, make full proof of your ministry (2 Timothy 4:3-5).